VentureCraft/revisionable/readme.md

 Returns the name of the field that was updated, if the field that was updated was a foreign key (at this stage, it simply looks to see if the field has the suffix of `_id`) then the text before `_id` is returned. e.g., if the field was `plan_id`, then `plan` would be returned.

+> Remember from above, that you can override the output of a field name with the `$revisionFormattedFieldNames` array in your model.

 ### identifiableName()

 This is used when the value (old or new) is the id of a foreign key relationship.